viking-sudo-rm/rusty-dawg/README.md

 The core functionality of Rusty-DAWG is to build DAWGs and CDAWGs, which are indexing structures for large corpora.
 The CDAWG is a strict improvement of the DAWG, so we recommend using the CDAWG if you are building a new index from scratch.

 To get started building a CDAWG on your corpus, we recommend adapting the [scripts/cdawg/run_pile.sh](https://github.com/viking-sudo-rm/rusty-dawg/blob/main/scripts/cdawg/run_pile.sh) script.
-This script was written to build a CDAWG (memory-efficient improvement of DAWG) on the Pile.
-It could be run as follows:
+This script was written to build a CDAWG on the Pile.
+Assuming you have access to the Pile in `.jsonl.gz` format (ask William Merrill), the script can be run as follows:

 ```bash
 scripts/cdawg/run_pile.sh /home/willm/data/pile/00_0.json.gz /home/willm/cdawgs/00_0